yoiwa-personal/suid_sudo/doc/APIs.md

 ### SUIDPrivilegesSettingError

-A runtime error raised when "gaining" some privileges is failed.
+A runtime error raised when attempting to elevate privileges fails.

 ### SUIDPrivilegesSettingFatalError

-A _fatal_ runtime error raised when "dropping" privileges is failed.
+A *fatal* runtime error raised when dropping privileges fails.

-Failure on dropping privileges (including reverting to the lower privileges after high-privilege code is run) is really security-critical.
-Such an event is quite unlikely to happen in usual cases, but once happened and if improperly handled, it will cause dangerous security issue: some code to be run in privileges higher than expected.
+Failing to drop privileges (or failing to drop privileges after executing a root block) is a critical security risk.
+While rare, unhandled privilege-drop failures can leave code executing with unintended elevated permissions.

-To mitigate this, for an extra caution, such failure is treated not like a usual exception, but like a call to `exit()`; its event will not be captured by `try: ... except RuntimeError: ...` in Python or simple `begin ... rescue ...` in Ruby.
-(Internally, `SUIDPrivilegesSettingFatalError` is derived from `BaseException` in Python or `SecurityError` in Ruby.)
+To prevent unsafe execution, privilege-drop failures trigger process termination similar to `exit()`.
+These errors are not caught by standard `try: ... except RuntimeError:` blocks in Python or simple `begin ... rescue ...` blocks in Ruby.
+(Internally, `SUIDPrivilegesSettingFatalError` inherits from `BaseException` in Python and `SecurityError` in Ruby.)

-Any `finally` clauses, as well as the simplest `try: ... except: ...` clause in Python still cover these cases, so be careful what to write in these clauses.

-If you really need this case to be handled, you must be very careful to write exception-handling code in the manner which can be run with unknown/unexpected privileges; then, you can capture this "exception" explicitly by its name.
+`finally` clauses and bare `try: ... except:` blocks in Python will still execute on fatal exceptions, so exercise caution when defining cleanup blocks.

+If handling this exception is required, structure exception handlers carefully to account for unknown or unexpected privilege states, and catch `SUIDPrivilegesSettingFatalError` explicitly by name.

 ### SUIDSubprocessError

-A runtime error raised when `call_in_subprocess` or `run_in_subprocess` had a failure.
-Most common cause of this error is that the given code did not return a value (e.g. by calling "`exec()`").
+A runtime error raised when `call_in_subprocess` or `run_in_subprocess` fails.
+The most common cause is code terminating without returning a value (e.g., calling `exec()`).

 ### WrappedSubprocessError

-A runtime error raised when the code called with `call_in_subprocess` or `run_in_subprocess` raised a non-builtin exception.
+A runtime error raised when code invoked via `call_in_subprocess` or `run_in_subprocess` raises a non-built-in exception.
+Inherits from `SUIDSubprocessError`.
-It is a subclass of `SUIDSubprocessError`.

 ### Errors in Perl

-In Perl, a blessed object defined in SUID_SUDO:: package hierarchy will be thrown (by `die`) when any error has occurred.
-See `perlfunc` manual page for details on how to handle these in an object-oriented way.  `SUIDPrivilegesSettingFatalError` is not provided in Perl, as exception handling constructs of Perl are very simple.
+In Perl, errors throw blessed objects from the `SUID_SUDO::` package hierarchy via `die`.
+Refer to the `perlfunc` documentation for details on object-oriented exception handling. `SUIDPrivilegesSettingFatalError` is omitted in Perl due to Perl's simpler exception model.

-## Reference
+## References

  * suid_sudo: https://github.com/yoiwa-personal/suid_sudo/

-## Author
+## Author and License

 Yutaka OIWA <yutaka@oiwa.jp>.

-This file should be treated as a part of suid_sudo module, distributed under Apache License 2.0.
+This document is part of the `suid_sudo` module, distributed under the Apache License 2.0.